clerkio/clerk-vtex/docs/README.md

 | Customer Order History            | If there is a user logged in the store, the block will send the user email to Clerk as `data-email`                                                                                                             |
 | What Customers Look At Right Now  |
 | Recently Purchased Products       |

+You can also implement a search page in the same manner, by adding a block to your theme.
+The search page block is called: `clerkio_searchpage`

+The App will also create a dedicated search page route on `/clerk-search?searchTerm=__QUERY__`.
+This route already has the `clerkio_searchpage` block added in the body.

+The App also creates a component search input field for use in your header: `clerkio_searchinput`.
+By default this input field takes you to the dedicated page route created by the app.

+Predictive search can also be enabled through the component named: `clerkio_livesearch`.
+This will listen for keystrokes on a selected input field and give real time search results.

+Both `clerkio_searchpage` and `clerkio_livesearch` have fields available in the Site Editor where you can control use of facets, translation texts.

+Live search and search page can be used independently, but the search page will only take the query as `searchTerm` from the urls params by default.

 ## Configuration ClerkIO